-The conventional wisdom suggests that we now live in a “creator economy,” but that is just part of far wider, richer and more profound Story Economy, at least according to Jaron Gilinsky, founder and CEO of Storyhunter.
+We can agree we’re living in a “creator economy,” but that is just part of far wider, richer and more profound “story economy,” according to Jaron Gilinsky, founder and CEO of Storyhunter.

-“The Story Economy is the aggregate of media and entertainment revenue, social media ad revenue, digital video ad revenue, influencer marketing revenue, and digital audio ad revenue,” he writes in a blog post.
+“The story economy is the aggregate of media and entertainment revenue, social media ad revenue, digital video ad revenue, influencer marketing revenue, and digital audio ad revenue,” he explains.

 When people talk about the “creator economy,” says Gilinsky, they’re referring to independent creators who make a living through influencer marketing or subscriptions.
 These creators represent $13 billion in revenue, per Statistica.

 READ MORE: Global influencer market size 2021 (Statista)

 Yet the dominant sector of the Story Economy is still media and entertainment, both legacy and digital, which Gilinsky calculates is worth $1 trillion in revenue.

 Digital video enjoyed 20.6% year-over-year growth, reaching $26.2 billion in 2020, according to a report by IAB then $39.5 billion in 2021.
 That year was a breakout for digital audio revenues too.
 Buoyed by the popularity of podcasts, it had the highest growth rate of any media format, growing more than 57% from the prior year, reaching $4.9 billion.